wearefrank/frank-runner/README.md

 # VSCode

-Install the following plugins to have syntax checking, autocomplete and tooltips from `FrankConfig.xsd` while programming Frank configurations:
-* "XML Language Support by Red Hat", by Red Hat.
+To have syntax checking, autocomplete and tooltips from `FrankConfig.xsd` while programming Frank configurations, install the plugin "XML Language Support by Red Hat", by Red Hat.
-* "XML Tools" by Josh Johnson.

-These plugins may require Java 8.
-VSCode may show you a button that installs the Red Hat OpenJDK for you.
-Alternatively, you may follow the instructions of https://code.visualstudio.com/docs/java/java-tutorial.
-To use your Java installation, you need to have environment variable ``JAVA_HOME`` and its value should point to your Java installation.

 Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
 See section [Installation](#installation)